mapbender/mapbender-starter/CONTRIBUTING.md

 ## Feature branch

-It's mandatory to use "feature/" prefix in the branch name.
+It's mandatory to use the "feature/" prefix in the branch name.

 Example: